anp/rapidhash/README.md

 - Hash throughput does not measure hash "quality", and many of the benchmarked functions fail the [SMHasher3 hash quality benchmarks](https://gitlab.com/fwojcik/smhasher3).
 Rapidhash is the fastest hash to pass all quality benchmarks.
 Hash quality affects hashmap performance, as well as algorithms that benefit from high quality hash functions such as HyperLogLog and MinHash.
 - **Comparison to foldhash**: Rapidhash uses the same integer buffer construction as foldhash, but is notably faster when hashing strings by making use of the rapidhash algorithm.
 Rapidhash also offers portable and streaming hash flavours.
 - **Comparison to gxhash**: gxhash achieves its high throughput by using AES instructions and consistently outperforms the other accelerated hashers (ahash, th1a, xxhash3_64).
 It's a great hash function, but is not a portable hash function, requiring `target-cpu=native` or specific feature flags to compile.
-Gxhash is a great choice for applications that can guarantee the availability of AES instructions and mostly hash strings, but rapidhash may be preferred for hashing tuples and structs, or by libraries that support a wide range of platforms.
+Gxhash is a great choice for applications that can guarantee the availability of AES instructions and mostly hash strings, but rapidhash may be preferred for hashing tuples and structs, or by libraries that aim to support a wide range of platforms.
 - The default rust hasher (SipHasher) unexpectedly appears to run consistently faster _without_ `target-cpu=native` on various x86 and ARM chips.
 - Benchmark your own use case, with your real world dataset!
 We suggest experimenting with different hash functions to see which one works best for your use case.
-Rapidhash is great for fast general-purpose hashing in libraries and applications, but certain hashers will outperform for specific use cases.
+Rapidhash is great for fast general-purpose hashing in libraries and applications that only need minimal DoS resistance, but certain hashers will outperform for specific use cases.

 </details>

+## Minimal DoS Resistance

+Rapidhash is a keyed hash function and the rust implementation deviates from its C++ counterpart by also randomising the secrets array.
+The algorithm primarily relies on the same 128-bit folded multiply mixing step used by foldhash and ahash's backup algorithm.
+It aims to be immune to length extension and re-ordering attacks.

+We believe rapidhash is a minimally DoS resistant hash function, such that a non-interactive attacker cannot trivially create collisions if they do not know the seed.
+The adverb "minimally" is used to describe that rapidhash is not a cryptographic hash, and so it may be possible for an interactive attacker to learn the seed by observing hash outputs or application response times over a large number of inputs.

+Provided rapidhash has been instantiated through `RandomState` or `RapidSecrets` using a randomised secret seed, we believe rapidhash is minimally resistant to hash DoS attacks.

 ## Rapidhash Versioning